kitcharoenp/kitcharoenp.github.io/_posts/2018-06-27-geodjango_shapefile_postgis.md

 published: true
 ---
 This post do following [GeoDjango Tutorial](https://docs.djangoproject.com/en/2.0/ref/contrib/gis/tutorial/).
 In this post we will loading a shapefile then convert it for import to PostGIS.
-We will use boundaries to filter point and line which display on map.

 ## Geographic Data
 ### Thailand - Administrative Boundaries